QuantEcon/lecture-python-intro/lectures/inequality.md

 Let's examine the Gini coefficient in some simulations.

-First the code below enables us to compute the Gini coefficient.
+The code below computes the Gini coefficient from a sample.

 ```{code-cell} ipython3